oneinfra/oneinfra/docs/joining-worker-nodes.md

     symmetric key in the spec:

     * Kubernetes version
-    * VPN address and peers
+    * VPN address and peers, if the VPN is enabled for this cluster
     * Kubelet kubeconfig contents
     * Kubelet config contents
     * Kubelet server certificate and private key